pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 /devices/platform/scb/fd500000.pcie/pci0000:00/0000:00:00.0/0000:01:00.0/usb1/1-1/1-1.3/1-1.3:1.0/ttyUSB0/tty/ttyUSB0
 ```

-udevadm monitor is used for monitoring udev events especially when attaching or removing devices
+The udevadm monitor is used for monitoring udev events especially when attaching or removing devices
 ```
  $ udevadm monitor
 monitor will print the received events for: